-On January 17, 2012 we issued \$500,000,000 in aggregate principal amount of the existing notes in an offering not registered under the Securities Act.
+On January 17, 2012 and February 6, 2012 we issued \$500,000,000 and \$200,000,000, respectively, in aggregate principal amount of the existing notes in offerings not registered under the Securities Act.
 The existing notes do, and the exchange notes will, constitute the same series of securities as our Outstanding 2018 Notes for purposes of the indenture governing the notes, and will vote together on all matters with such series.
-At the time that the offering was consummated on January 17, 2012, we entered into a registration rights agreement in which we agreed to offer to exchange the existing notes for exchange notes that have been registered under the Securities Act.
-This exchange offer is intended to satisfy that obligation.
+At the time that each offering was consummated on January 17, 2012 and February 6, 2012, respectively, we entered into a registration rights agreement in which we agreed to offer to exchange the existing notes for exchange notes that have been registered under the Securities Act.
+This exchange offer is intended to satisfy those obligations.